 In late 2018, a motion was brought to conference.
 This motion was pro sex self-ID.
 This motion was not passed in a clear majority agreement for the motion to be 'referred back'.

 The motion was deeply problematic in many ways.
 One such issue was its proposal to remove the ‘spousal veto’.
-The spousal veto (introduced by the coalition government 2013) refers to the legal right for a spouse to divorce their partner if their partner changes their legal sex.
-The idea that WEP would be passing a motion that would compel a woman to be married against her will, and remove her right to divorce is extraordinary.
+The spousal veto (introduced by the coalition government 2013) refers to the legal right for a spouse to annul their marriage if their partner changes their legal sex.
+The idea that WEP would be passing a motion that would compel a woman to be married against her will, and remove her right to annulment is extraordinary.
 A key example of how poor quality debate translates into poor quality policy.

 Since the Conservatives put self-ID on the table, WEP has maintained an uneasy silence as headline after headline have exposed the many ways that sex self-ID puts women at risk, and how it undermines our legal rights and protections.